Natanalpe/frontendMentor-challenges/Newbie/3-column-preview-card/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - 3 columns preview card component solution

 This is a solution to the [3-column preview card](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.